oddlama/minecraft-server/README.md

 with the respective console.
 If that command fails, make sure the system services are running!
 Press <kbd>Ctrl</kbd> + <kbd>b</kbd> followed by <kbd>d</kbd>
 to leave the console.
 This will put it in the background again.

+### 🗺️ 3D Online map (BlueMap)

+The awesome 3D online map comes fully preconfigured.
+All you need to do is open `http://<your-server-address>:8100` in your favourite browser, when your server is online.
+Replace your-server-address with the IP or domain name you use to connect in minecraft.

+If you have an external webserver, BlueMap can be configured to be always available.

+### 🔢 Account multiplexing

+A multiplexer is an additional port for your server.
+When someone connects via this port, they will be logged into a secondary player character.
+This also works while being logged in on the main server.
+Very useful for account sharing or to hand out spectator accounts.
+Just add a new serverlist entry for the multiplexer and enjoy having multiple accounts!

+Two accounts is not enough?
+Adding additional multiplexers is simple:

+1. Forward or expose a new port. (e.g. 25567)
+2. Copy and add an additional listener entry in `proxy/config.yml`.
+Copy one of the existing ones and just change the port to whatever you chose.
+3. Finally add `- 25567: 2` to the multiplexer config in `proxy/plugins/vane-waterfall/config.yml`.
+4. (Repeat for each additional multiplexer you want to add)

+To disable this feature altogether, simply remove the second listener (with port 25566) from `proxy/config.yml`.

 ### 🔄 Updating the server